bbauska/Coursera-Bootstrap/readme.md

 The top content is now changed to accordion.

-Now, each of this content in here, we\'re going to convert that into a card based structure there so that they can reveal the content in each of those cards so you will see me using the card and the card body classes there to enclose this content.
+Now, each of this content in here, we&apos;re going to convert that into a card based structure there so that they can reveal the content in each of those cards so you will see me using the card and the card body classes there to enclose this content.

-Now, going into the actual content here, I\'m going to start applying the card class here with the div there.
+Now, going into the actual content here, I&apos;m going to start applying the card class here with the div there.

-We\'ll say, "div class card" and then close the div there and then this content goes into the div there.
+We&apos;ll say, "div class card" and then close the div there and then this content goes into the div there.

 Now, in here, we are going to go in and create a div with the class "card header."
-I\'m going to show you for one of them and then we are going to repeat this process for the remaining three also.
+I&apos;m going to show you for one of them and then we are going to repeat this process for the remaining three also.

-We\'ll say, "card header roll tab" and then "id peterhead."
-I\'m going to take this h3 from down below here, cut it out and then paste it into the card panel.
+We&apos;ll say, "card header roll tab" and then "id peterhead."
+I&apos;m going to take this h3 from down below here, cut it out and then paste it into the card panel.